 Are there any health benefits from neutering male animals?
 Yes.
 If neutered before six months of age, a male dog or cat is less likely to develop testicular cancer.

 If I find homes for my pet’s litters than I won’t contribute to the pet overpopulation problem, right?
 Wrong.
 Only a certain number of people want pets.
 So every home you find for your pet’s offspring takes away a home from a loving animal already at a shelter.
+Also, the people you give the animals to may not spay or neuter them, so the problem continues to grow.
 Can’t I allow my dog to breed if it is purebred?
 Mixed breed or purebred – there just aren’t enough homes.
 Animal shelters receive purebred animals everyday.